softwaremill/sttp/docs/requests/websockets.rst

 The difference is that ``openWebsocket(handler)`` should be called instead of ``send()``, given an instance of a backend-specific websocket handler.
 Refer to documentation of individual backends for details on how to instantiate the handler.

+If creating the websocket handler is a side-effecting operation (and the handler is wrapped with an effects wrapper), the ``openWebsocketF(handler)`` can be used.

 After opening a websocket, a ``WebSocketResponse`` instance is returned, wrapped in a backend-specific effects wrapper, such as ``Future``, ``IO``, ``Task`` or no wrapper for synchronous backends.
 If the protocol upgrade hasn't been successful, the request will fail with an error (represented as an exception or a failed effects wrapper).

 In case of success, ``WebSocketResponse`` contains: